hane-jun/aboutme/index.md

 ## Project Experience 💻 ##

 I've been fortunate enough to have been involved in a wide array of projects!
-Ranging from the **consumer goods industry to the automotive**, it's given me the opportunity to expand my breadth of knowledge. **Take a look to see what I've been involved with** ✔️!
+Ranging from the **consumer goods industry to the automotive**, it's given me the opportunity to expand my breadth of knowledge. **Keep scrolling** to see what I've been involved with ✔️!

 ### Listed: Most Recent to Oldest ###